-The County will continue to evaluate potential Comprehensive Plan and Land Development Code amendments regarding provisions designed to encourage a range of obtainable, affordable and workforce housing opportunities and choices.
+The County will continue to evaluate potential Comprehensive Plan and Land Development Code amendments regarding provisions designed to encourage a range of obtainable, affordable, and workforce housing opportunities and choices.
 In addition, the County shall continue to enforce the Land Development Code provisions relating to Alternative Density Options authorized by this Policy that encourage development of affordable housing opportunities.
 The Land Development Code shall implement this Policy by including provisions for:

-- A. Allowing development up to seven dwelling units per net buildable acre on sites with Low Density Residential Future Land Use designation, up to 12 dwelling units per net buildable acre on sites with Medium Density Residential, and up to 22 dwelling units per net buildable acre on sites with High Density Residential Future Land Use designation.
-Increases in density within the Mixed Development Future Land Use designation shall be considered consistent with Policy 5.15.
-Increases in density shall be considered consistent with Policy FLU 5.17 within the Urban Centers and Corridors Overlay; - B. Providing that density bonus on a sliding scale based on the percent of units priced for low and very low income households provided on the development site; - C. Allowing reduced lot sizes and reduced open space requirements for shared community recreational amenities, reduced setbacks or build-to lines, zero-lot line, as well as clustered developments; - D. Allowing reduced lot sizes and reduced open space requirements for shared community recreational amenities, reduced setbacks, zerolot line, duplex, triplex, quadplex and low rise (two story) apartments, as well as clustered developments; - E. Allowing reduced lot sizes and reduced open space requirements for shared community recreational amenities, reduced setbacks, low rise, midrise and highrise affordable and workforce developments within the High Density Residential and Mixed Development Future Land Use designations, and within the Urban Centers and Corridors Overlay;

-- F. Providing standards to ensure the integration of conventional market rate units and affordable and workforce units to prevent the undue concentration of lower income units within the development site; - G. Ensuring that units intended to be affordable are not distinguishable from the market rate units; - H. Requiring compatibility of the development with surrounding neighborhoods; - Requiring a binding agreement as part of the Development Ι. Agreement to ensure the percentage of units intended to meet the needs of the low and very low income buyers and renters are delivered and remain available to qualified households when units change occupancy; and Enabling child day care, community center, small scale (neighborhood scale) retail and/or personal service, tutoring and office uses as accessory uses to the development when intended to serve the needs of the occupants of the development within the Medium Density Residential Future Land Use designations; allowing these uses as permitted uses for developments within the High Density Residential and Mixed Development Future Land Use designations, and within the Urban Centers and Corridors Overlay.
+- A Allowing development up to seven dwelling units per net buildable acre on sites with Low Density Residential Future Land Use designation, up to 12 dwelling units per net buildable acre on sites with Medium Density Residential, and up to 22 dwelling units per net buildable acre on sites with High Density Residential Future Land Use designation.
+Increases in density within the Mixed Development Future Land Use designation shall be considered consistent with Policy FLU 4.2.2 Mixed Use Developments (MXD) Land Use Designation.
+Increases in density shall be considered consistent with Policy FLU 4.2.4 within the Urban Centers and Corridors Overlay; - B Providing a density bonus on a sliding scale based on the percent of units priced for low and very low income households provided on the development site; - C Allowing reduced lot sizes and reduced open space requirements for shared community recreational amenities, reduced setbacks or build-to lines, zero-lot line, as well as clustered developments for single-family projects; - D Allowing reduced lot sizes and reduced open space requirements for shared community recreational amenities, reduced setbacks, zero-lot line, duplex, triplex, quadplex and low rise (two story) apartments, as well as clustered developments for multifamily projects; - E Allowing reduced lot sizes and reduced open space requirements for shared community recreational amenities, reduced setbacks, low rise, midrise and highrise affordable and workforce developments within the High Density Residential and Mixed Development Future Land Use designations, and within the Urban Centers and Corridors Overlay; - F Providing standards to ensure the integration of conventional market rate units and affordable and workforce units to prevent the undue concentration of lower income units within the development site; - G Ensuring that units intended to be affordable are not distinguishable from the market rate units; - H Requiring compatibility of the development with surrounding neighborhoods; - I Requiring a binding agreement as part of the Development Agreement to ensure the percentage of units intended to meet the needs of the low and very low income buyers and renters are delivered and remain available to qualified households when units change occupancy; and Enabling child day care, community center, small scale (neighborhood scale) retail and/or personal service, tutoring and office uses as accessory uses to the development when intended to serve the needs of the occupants of the development within the Medium Density Residential Future Land Use designations; allowing these uses as permitted uses for developments within the High Density Residential and Mixed Development Future Land Use designations, and within the Urban Centers and Corridors Overlay.

-Policy HSG 3.4 Elderly Housing
+Policy HSG 3.4 Senior Housing